In Defence of Visual Analytics Systems: Replies to Critics: Criticisms and Replies

 Developing VA systems typically starts with processing the raw data and developing models (\ie data analysis or mining models) for automated analysis~\cite{keim2008visual}.
-We collectively refer to them as data and data processing.
-Data processing is not standalone in VA systems but is tightly integrated with interactive visualization.
+We collectively refer to them as data and data analysis.
+Data analysis is not standalone in VA systems but is tightly integrated with interactive visualization.
 For this reason, we find it is difficult to completely seclude criticisms in this component from those in visual design (\autoref{criticism:visual}) and system (\autoref{criticism:system}).
 In addition, we observe a large number of technical problems that are closely related and specific to the domain problems.
 Therefore, we exclude those specific technical problems from our discussions.

 \crit{dData}{lData}{Unclear definitions and explanations of data} This section usually starts with explaining the data and data-related issues such as definitions, metrics, and features.
-This is particularly important when the datasets are not public and ``the systems are not designed for common type data'' (P17).
+This is particularly important when the datasets are not public and ``the systems are not designed for common types of data'' (P17).
 In addition to plain text description, a useful approach is to ``provide an example of the dataset in a table or figure'' (P2).
-It is suggested to describe characteristics of the abstract data, such as the data type (\eg relational or graph) and the number of dimensions.
+It is suggested to describe the characteristics of the abstract data, such as the data type (\eg relational or graph) and the number of dimensions.
 Such information might help readers understand whether the VA system could generalize to other datasets.

-\crit{dData}{lData}{Missing technical details} Following the data, one should describe technical details for the subsequent data processing and mining process.
+\crit{dData}{lData}{Missing technical details} Following the data, one should describe technical details for the subsequent data analysis process (\eg~data processing, mining, and learning).
 The goal is to enable readers to comprehend and replicate the methods by following the description.
 However, we find this criticism to be common in our surveyed sample.
 Part of the reason is the ``curse of expertise''~\cite{fisher2016curse} that experts tend to overestimate their ability to explain their areas of formal expertise.
 Another reason might be the ``limited page lengths that make it hard to provide all details'' (P4).
-An alternative approach is to describe details in the supplemental material or provide source codes with documentation (P15).
+Alternative approaches are to describe details in the supplemental material, to provide source codes with documentation, or to provide a figure with a concrete example that illustrates the algorithm step by step (P15).